syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Macros.md

 * Class
 * MsForm

-You can add a vba module through **IVbaModules** interface in XlsIO.
+You can add a Vba module through **IVbaModules** interface in XlsIO.

 ### Document
 Document is the default module type which will be added for every worksheet and one for entire workbook while creating VbaProject.